dedis/popstellar/fe2-android/docs/README.md

 │         │
 │         └── utility           # module containg the utility classes
 │
-├── debug                       # module containing the debug files.
-Currently only an empty activity used for androidTest │
-└── test                        # unit tests, this contains both usual unit tests and thanks to robolectric, ui tests
+└── test                        # unit tests, this contains everything related to testing
+    │
+    ├── framework               # the utility code that are used by the tests │     ├── common            # framework code used in common by both test types │     ├── emulator          # framework code of the emulated tests │     └── robolectric       # framework code of the robolectric tests │
+    ├── ui/                     # UI tests
+    │     ├── emulator/         # tests executed on the emulator, those will not be ran on the CI │     └── robolectric/      # tests executed in the robolectric framework │
+    └── unit/                   # usual unit tests
 ```

 The letter `P` represents the project package: `com/github/dedis/popstellar`.